Prim1Tive/UploadBuster/readme.md

 usage: UploadBuster [-h] -u  -b  -e  [-a] [-p] [-s] [-d] [-uv] [-c] [-i] [-to] [-re] [-be] [-bn] [-bc] [-bm] [-bl] [-te] [-db] [-vi] [-vo] [-v] [-vs]

-UploadBuster Was created to help Security Researchers locate unrestricted file upload vulnerabilities.
-Prim1Tive™
+UploadBuster Was created by Michael Azoulay to help Security Researchers locate unrestricted file upload vulnerabilities.

 options:
   -h, --help            show this help message and exit -u , --url            Full url to the upload script [http://example.local/upload.php] -b , --backend        The backend language of the website [php,jsp,asp] -e , --extensions     Allowed extensions for the upload form [jpeg,docx,png,pdf, please put only one.]
-  -p , --payload		Payload to sent, default: the preferred language hello script if not provided the script will be <?php echo HelloWorld;?>
+  -a, --all-tests       Make the full test of insecure file upload on target -p , --payload        Payload to sent, default: the preferred language hello script if not provided the script will be <?php echo HelloWorld;?>
-  -s , --success-message	The success string of the upload script.
-[Upload was successful! uploads/image.jpg] -d , --data Add custom	data to the request [name,key] -uv , --upload-variable	main page upload php form variable (i.e form-data; name:### -c , --headers Add		custom headers to the request
+  -s , --success-message
+                        The success string of the upload script.
+[Upload was successful! uploads/image.jpg] -d , --data           Add custom data to the request [name,key] -uv , --upload-variable
-  -i , --intervals		Add a delay between requests.
-  -to , --request-time-out	Add a delay between requests.
-  -re, --request-redirects 	Request Redirects flag.

-Tests:
-  -a, --all-tests 			Run all avilable tests
-  -be, --bruteforce-extension 		Extension Brute forcing.
-  -bn, --bruteforce-null-extension 	Null Extension Brute forcing.
-  -bc, --bruteforce-content-type 	Content-Type field Brute forcing.
+                        main page upload php form variable (i.e form-data; name:### Content-Type field Brute forcing.
+  -bm , --bruteforce-multi-extension
-  -bm, --bruteforce-multi-extension 	Tries to brute force using double extension technique. can add the number of times to inject the extensions. (-de [3] = jpg.php.php.php)
+                        Tries to brute force using double extension technique. can add the number of times to inject the extensions. (-de [3] = jpg.php.php.php)
+  -bl, --bruteforce-filename-limit
-  -bl, --bruteforce-filename-limit	Content-Type field Brute forcing.
+                        Content-Type field Brute forcing.
+  -te, --tech-execution-extension
-  -te, --tech-execution-extension	Try to edit .htaccess so it would treat extension as a php file extension.
+                        Try to edit .htaccess so it would treat extension as a php file extension.
   -db, --dont-brute     if success message is found stop all tests.

-Print Messages:
   -vi, --print-i        print the Request
   -vo, --print-o        print the Response
   -v, --print           full data of the request
+  -vs, --verbal-success
-  -vs, --verbal-success Turn off success message [switch]
+                        Turn off success message [switch]

 legal disclaimer:
 Usage of UploadBuster for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible fo